EMCLab-Sinica/HAWAII_Project/README.md

-# HAWAII : Intermittent Deep Neural Netwrok Inference
+# HAWAII : Hardware Accelerated Intermittent Deep Inference

 <!-- ABOUT THE PROJECT -->
 ## Overview